Board of Directors

 Chris started playing squash at a young age in New Jersey.
 After serving as captain of the Princeton Day School team, he went on to help found, develop, and captain the Denison University squash program.
 He holds a B.A. from Denison University.

-Jamie is a Principal at Vista Equity Partners.
+James is a Principal at Vista Equity Partners.
 Vista is a leading private equity firm focused on investing in software and technology-enabled businesses.
-Jamie has worked at Vista since its founding in 2000.
-Prior to joining Vista, Jamie worked in the Mergers and Acquisitions Group at Goldman, Sachs & Co.
+James has worked at Vista since its founding in 2000.
+Prior to joining Vista, James worked in the Mergers and Acquisitions Group at Goldman, Sachs & Co.

-Jamie started playing squash at a young age at the Merion Cricket Club in the suburbs of Philadelphia.
+James started playing squash at a young age at the Merion Cricket Club in the suburbs of Philadelphia.
 He went on to play for and captain teams at the Haverford School and Amherst College.
-Jamie graduated from Amherst magna cum laude with a B.A. in Economics in 1998.
+James graduated from Amherst magna cum laude with a B.A. in Economics in 1998.

 W. Reed Foster, Jr.